 Jill A. Johnson-Young, LCSW, tells SheKnows that you shouldn’t necessarily tell a child that Jesus or a deceased family member is “watching” over them all the time.
 “That’s stalker-creepy, and they won’t shower,” she says.
 Good point.
 Instead, talk about death — in the context of crucifixion or otherwise — in relatable but matter-of-fact terms.
 Fran Walfish, PsyD, a family and relationship psychotherapist, tells SheKnows she suggests explaining to young kids that “all living things, including flowers, plants, insects, birds, animals are born and [eventually] die.
 Trees live a longer life, and then they die, too.”

-While the Easter Bunny and egg hunts have become ubiquitous, the true meaning behind Easter is a beautiful and powerful message to share with children.
-As Easter approaches, share the miracle of the holiday with your little ones, reinforcing what they’ve learned at Sunday school, church or from your family.
-Try these kid-friendly Good Friday activities for your little ones as you take time to reflect and honor Easter.
+While the Easter Bunny and egg hunts have become ubiquitous, the historical (darker, but more beautiful) legend behind Easter is a powerful message to share with children.
+As Easter approaches, you can definitely feel empowered to share the Biblical story behind the holiday with your little ones if it’s something that plays a role in your beliefs.

 Cook a Good Friday meal together